 Rumors of cursed movie sets have been a norm in Hollywood since the golden age, but they've rarely amounted to anything more than rumors.
 However, the sheer amount of Rosemary's Baby filming tragedies gives credence to the idea that there was actually a curse unlocked during one of the dark film shoots on the most Satanic movie in history.

 Arguably the person who was hit the hardest by the curse of Rosemary's Baby was the film's director, Roman Polanski.
 Initially he wanted to include his wife, Sharon Tate, in the film as Rosemary but was overruled by producer Robert Evans who fought tooth and nail for Mia Farrow.
 Evans got his way and Tate was relegated to being an unnamed background character in a single party scene.
-A year after the film was released, Tate and some of her friends were staying in a rented house on Cielo Drive in Los Angeles when Tex Watson and the Manson girls broke in.
-Watson and the girls doled out more than100 stab wounds between four people killing each of them in gruesome fashion.
+A year after the film was released, Tate and some of her friends were staying in a rented house on Cielo Drive in Los Angeles when Tex Watson and some girls from the Manson "family" broke in.
+Watson and the girls doled out more than100 piercing wounds between the four people, none of whom survived.

 At the relatively young age of 38, the film's composer Krzysztof Komedam fell off a cliff in Los Angeles and suffered a cerebral hemorrhage just months after completing his work on the film.
 After the fall, Komeda went into a coma and languished for some time before finally passing away.
-As sad as this death was, it is made all the more unsettling when you realize that Komeda's death mirrors that of Rosemary's friend Hutch.
-It could be that the composer's death was the direct result of the curse striking out at the crew for having invoked its dark energy.
+As sad as this end was, it is made all the more unsettling when you realize that his fate mirrors that of Rosemary's friend Hutch.

 As far as curses go, Mia Farrow got off fairly light when it came to Rosemary's Baby.
 Before she was cast in the film Farrow was married to Frank Sinatra and he desperately wanted her to appear in a film with him, The Detective, also being produced by Robert Evans.
 Sinatra went so far as to tell Farrow that he didn't "see her" in the part but he decided to take on the project anyway while doing double duty in Sinatra's film.
 As the production for Rosemary's Baby stretched on she began flying back and forth from New York City to Los Angeles to try and do both films but Sinatra didn't feel like this was enough.
 Instead of working something out with Farrow, he sent his lawyer to the set of Rosemary's Baby and had Farrow served with divorce papers.